socketsupply/socket/api/config.md

 Key | Default Value | Description
 :--- | :--- | :---
-allow_cleartext |  |  Allow unencrypted http requests, useful for live reload. enable_standard_ndk_build |  |  Enables gradle based ndk build rather than using external native build (standard ndk is the old slow way) main_activity |  |  Name of the MainActivity class.
-Could be overwritten by custom native code. manifest_permissions |  |  Which permissions does your application need: https://developer.android.com/guide/topics/permissions/overview native_cflags |  |  Used for adding custom source files and related compiler attributes. native_sources |  | native_makefile |  |
+aapt_no_compress |  |  Extensions of files that will not be stored compressed in the APK. allow_cleartext |  |  Allow unencrypted http requests, useful for live reload. enable_standard_ndk_build |  |  Enables gradle based ndk build rather than using external native build (standard ndk is the old slow way) main_activity |  |  Name of the MainActivity class.
+Could be overwritten by custom native code. manifest_permissions |  |  Which permissions does your application need: https://developer.android.com/guide/topics/permissions/overview native_abis |  |  To restrict the set of ABIs that your application supports, set them here. native_cflags |  |  Used for adding custom source files and related compiler attributes. native_sources |  | native_makefile |  |